marcoramponi/news_classifier/README.md

 I used a baseline model via a pre-trained 50 dimensional word-embedding representation and a LSTM model

-Data: trained the two models on a BBC archive of 2225 news articles (Kaggle).
+Data: trained the two models on a BBC archive of 2225 news articles (BBC dataset, available on Kaggle).

 The LSTM model reached 89% accuracy on the test set.